-Orijen pet food is a beyond exceptional pet food brand.
+Example 2: Orijen pet food is a beyond exceptional pet food brand.
 This biologically appropriate all-natural cat food is one of the best you can get.
 With this being said, they have their own feeding guidelines depending on which type of food you select.
-Below is an example taken from their website, which displays recommended feeding guidelines for their formulas “Cat & Kitten” and “Six Fish Cat“.
+Below is an example from their website, which displays recommended feeding guidelines for their formulas “Cat & Kitten” and “Six Fish Cat“.

 Please note that again, these are just examples taken from these three specific pet food brands and should not be used as a general guideline.
 Remember number 1. – consider your current pet food’s specific feeding guidelines for accurate information.

 It is quite possible that you are correctly following the feeding guidelines provided by your pet food brand, but you notice your cat is losing weight.